Psargar616/portfolio/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/5ZnOYsSXM24JWnCsNFlt) was to build an application to complete the given user stories.

+Challenge: Create all the elements in the given designs and then create a portfolio with your own content.
+You can create your own layout.
+You can use React, Vue.js, or other libraries to create a reusable component, but it is not required.
+Don’t look at the existing solution.
+Fulfill user stories below:

+- User story: I can see personal details
+- User story: I can see skills
+- User story: I can see projects
+- User story: I can filter projects by tag
+- User story: I can see hobbies or certificates
+- User story (optional): I can see experiences
+- User story (optional): I can see blogs
+- User story (optional): I can see projects on different pages

 ## Acknowledgements